 How do I get involved?

 ULI Members: UrbanPlan thrives due to the generosity and commitment of ULI Washington’s members and sponsors.
-In order to serve as a classroom volunteer, members must first participate in a full-day training session, where they are assigned roles in the development team and engage in a “lightning-round” version of the exercise.
-Trainings are typically offered twice per year.
-To find out when the next training will take place, contact Alia Anderson, ULI Washington Director of Community Outreach by email or at 240-497-1919, ext.
-103.
+In order to serve as a classroom volunteer, members must first participate in a half-day training session, where they are assigned roles in the development team and engage in a “lightning-round” version of the exercise.
+Once training is complete, ULI staff will be in touch with volunteers at various points throughout the year with volunteer opportunities, which range from 1-3 hours.
+There is no minimum or maximum requirement for volunteers to serve throughout the year.
+Volunteering with Urban Plan is a great great way to interact with students, share your subject matter expertise, and connect with fellow ULI members.

 Learn More at www.UrbanPlan.org